 All CFAS members are welcome to join committees to help translate the mission and values of CFAS into action.
-This document explains the structure of CFAS committees.
+CFAS has created a document that explains how its committees are structured.
 For more information or to volunteer, contact firstname.lastname@example.org.

 CFAS Advocacy Committee